ducrot/starter-angular-symfony/README.md

 ```

-## angular
+## Angular

 The angular part is located in the `angular` directory.

-The project was tested with node v12.x and yarn v1.x.
+The project was tested with node v16.x and yarn v1.x.

 Run `yarn install` to install dependencies.